-I am a dreamer by nature, and have always had movie versions of teaching in my head.
-In my classroom, kids were going to be respectful and have fun, and LOVE learning.
+I am a dreamer by nature and have always had movie versions of teaching in my head.
+In my classroom, kids would be respectful and have fun, and LOVE learning.
 It would be easy and great.
-I would be in a good mood everyday and my kids would love being in my room.
+I would be in a good mood every day and my kids would love being in my room.

 My first year did NOT go like this.
-As I continued on teaching, it got better every year, but to be very blunt, after my first year teaching I seriously contemplated finding a new profession.
-I had some troubles with unruly students and one of the worst days was being sworn at.
+As I continued teaching, it got better every year.
+But to be very blunt, after my first year of teaching, I seriously contemplated finding a new profession.
+I had some troubles with unruly students, and one of the worst days was being sworn at.
 Beyond that, all the paperwork and planning that goes into teaching was a lot harder than I had ever thought.
-I was working 8 hours a day at school and 3-4 hours almost every night at home.
+I worked 8 hours a day at school and 3-4 hours almost every night at home.
 I didn’t quite feel like I was making the best use of my time and energy.

 However, while you are trying your best to make a difference, it’s the students that change YOUR life and make it all worth it.
 At the end of the day, I realized I can do this!
-And after that everything got easier.
-There a few things that helped me be a better a teacher once I discovered them:
+And after that, everything got easier.
+There are a few things that helped me be a better teacher once I discovered them.

 Veteran teachers, what are some of the most important lessons you’ve learned throughout your own career?

-Jenny Mueller has been working with children for the past seven years in multiple positions.
-She attended University of Wisconsin – Stevens Point and then worked as a nanny.
-She then became a substitute teacher before becoming a full time high school science teacher.
-For five years she taught science in a small district in northern Wisconsin.
-Now, she teaches science online part time while taking care of her two young children.
+Jenny Mueller has worked with children for the past seven years in multiple positions.
+She attended the University of Wisconsin–Stevens Point and then worked as a nanny.
+She was a substitute teacher before becoming a full-time high school science teacher.
+For the past 12 years, she has taught high school science in a small district in northern Wisconsin, as well as part-time virtual science classes.